FinnMcClure/FinnMcClure.github.io/README.md

 ## Readme ##
-This is a website created to act as a portfolio for college applications
+FinnMcClure.github.io is a website created to act as a portfolio for college applications